The application deadline is February 1, 2025.

-Since 1978, more than 300 advanced graduate students from universities across North America and Europe have received dissertation fellowships from the McNeil Center.
-At least eight new fellows will be appointed for the 2024-2025 academic year for nine-month terms.
-Nine-month fellows will receive a stipend of $30,000, office space in the Center's home on the University of Pennsylvania's campus, and library privileges.
-Limited travel funds for research will also be available.
+Since 1978, nearly 400 advanced graduate students from universities across North America and Europe have received dissertation fellowships from the McNeil Center.
+At least eight new fellows will be appointed for the 2025-2026 academic year for nine-month terms.
+Nine-month fellows will receive a stipend of $32,000, office space in the Center's home on the University of Pennsylvania's campus, and library privileges.
 Fellows are normally resident in Philadelphia during the terms of their appointments and are expected to participate in-person at the Center's seminars, brown bags, and other programs.
-The application deadline is February 1, 2024.
+The application deadline is February 1, 2025.

 Doctoral candidates from any PhD-granting institution who are in the research or writing stage of the dissertation are eligible.
 Any project dealing with the histories and cultures of North America in the Atlantic world before 1850 will be considered.
 Proposals dependent on the use of Philadelphia-area archives and libraries are particularly welcome.
 Applications are encouraged from students of all disciplines.